Note: Spring FAQs will be published soon.

 Art History

-Art History is perhaps the most interdisciplinary major offered at the College, involving many other areas of the Arts and Humanities such as Art, Theatre, History, Languages, Literature, and Philosophy.
+Art History is perhaps the most interdisciplinary major offered at the University, involving many other areas of the Arts and Humanities such as Art, Theatre, History, Languages, Literature, and Philosophy.
 You can major or double major in Art History, complete an Art History minor, or complete a concentration in Art History if you are pursuing a degree in Early Childhood and Childhood Education.
 To learn more, visit our Website https://www.newpaltz.edu/fpa/art-history/

 You may declare an Art History major immediately upon matriculating at SUNY New Paltz.
 Grades of C- or better count toward the major.
 Once you declare, you will be assigned a faculty advisor in the Art History Department.
 For further information about the major, minor, and concentration, visit https://www.newpaltz.edu/fpa/art-history/academics/programs/ and https://www.newpaltz.edu/ugc/education/childhooded/req.html